npyalex/mindPaint/README.md

 Enter Meditation Mode by pressing 'm'.
 In this mode MindPaint will generate a starburst shape.
 The deeper in meditation the user is, the larger the starburst.
 Press 'q' while in Meditaion Mode to return to the painter.

+The first iteration of this project relied on using the MindWave with Arduino.
+Though Processing is better suited to getting readings from the MindWave, the deprecated Arduino code has been included for documentation purposes.

 ### Contents
 This project's paintings can be generated in two ways:
 1) using the MindWave brain sensor and the Processing sketch [mindPaintProcessing.pde](https://github.com/npyalex/mindPaint/tree/master/mindPaintProcessing).